 Before you think of implementing the latest state of the art chatbot into your website, know this, a blog by itself is a medium of interaction.
 Make use of email marketing and social media platforms like Linkedin and Facebook to get to know your customers.
 Let them know the real people working behind the scene of your products via tools like Facebook Live.

 Apart from Facebook and Linkedin, consider using Pinterest, Instagram, Youtube and others as part of your web strategy.
-Each of these social media platform carries their own distinctive characteristic that might be a plus point to your own business.
-Now, if your business is B2B in nature, do you need to engage your customers via social medias?
+Each of these social media platforms carries their own distinctive characteristic that might be a plus point to your own business.
+Now, if your business is B2B in nature, do you need to engage your customers via social media?
 You don’t need to, honestly.
-Using social media is by no means a fly by night activity, because just like blogging, you need to invest time and possibly a lot of money to make your Instagram works for your brand.
+Using social media is by no means a fly by night activity because just like blogging, you need to invest time and possibly a lot of money to make your Instagram works for your brand.

 As I have taken into consideration that your business is bootstrap initiative, putting advertising towards the end of the web strategy is also a deliberate agenda.
 As a business entity, advertising should be part and parcel of your business strategy regardless of whether you have a website or not.

 Learn how to use Google Ads Keyword Plan and you might be surprised that the advertising cost in using Google Adwords is way cheaper than building a blog or building a presence in social media.
 Yes, you hear me right.
 The advertising cost that we as bootstrap business owners fear, may just be the best tool that we need for our online business.